DionisiusMayr/WeatherViewer/README.md

 This app allows users to view the current weather in their current location.
 The base functional specifications include Start up and Exit, and Local Weather View.
 Our additional component specifications include Short-term Forecast, Long-term Forecast, and Weather on Mars.

  It connects to openweathermap.org’s <a href="http://openweathermap.org/api">API</a> and it is developed in Java with a Swing graphical user interface.
 The weather data is gathered in JSON format.
+For Mars data, we uses <a href="http://marsweather.ingenology.com/">{MAAS} API</a>

 # Installation
 User must have maven and Java installed in order to run the App.